 Highbush Blueberry-Vaccinium corymbosum

 Highbush Blueberry plants blossom in flowers in the spring, have beautiful green leaves in the summer, and in fall, turn colors that are outstanding.
 It is best if a Highbush is planted with other blueberry varieties to not only lengthen the harvest season, but plants do better.
 Plant in early spring, five to seven feet apart in rows eight to ten feet apart, and plant in a hole roughly two times the diameter of the plant.
-Plant the bush in lower than it was at the nursery, mulch after planting, and prune flowers off bush for the first two years.
+Plant the bush in lower than it was at the nursery, mulch after planting, and prune flowers off the shrub for the first two years.